cyclexit/CSI4108/a4/A4-sol.md

 ## Question 4
 Build the block cipher based on the Feistel Netowrk, and use the hash functions instead of the S-boxes in the round function in Feistel Network.

 Because of the nice property of the Feistel Network, the hash functions and round function are not required to be invertible.
-Each time the decryption is needed, just use the round keys in the reverse order to do the decryption.
+Each time the decryption is needed, just use the round keys in the reverse order to decrypt the ciphertext.